Web-Development-Environments-2021/Assignment2_211896535_205543606/README.md

 * Eat food for score.
 There are 3 kinds of food points, smaller worth 5 points, medium worth 15 points and big worth 25 points.
 * If a ghost catches the pacman, you lose 1 life and 10 points off the score.
 * If you eat the special moving canfy, you get 50 points.
-* Game ends when pacman loses all it's lives, or the time's up
+* Game ends when pacman loses all it's lives, or the time's up.

 ## Special Functionality
 We've added the following special functionality: